Algebraic K-theory of elliptic cohomology

 are all of fp-type~$3$ in the sense of~\cite{MR99}.
-These qualitative statements confirm a weaker form of the chromatic redshift conjecture for $BP\<2\>$, roughly as formulated in~\cite{AR08}*{Conj.~1.3}, but do not contain the information that $V(2)_* TC(BP\<2\>)$ is free and finitely generated over~$P(v_3)$, i.e., that $TC(BP\<2\>)$ is of ``pure fp-type~$3$'' in the sense of~\cite{Rog00}, nor the quantitative information about its precise rank and generating basis.
+These qualitative statements confirm a weaker form of the chromatic redshift conjecture for $BP\<2\>$, roughly as formulated in~\cite{AR08}*{Conj.~1.3}, but do not contain the information that $V(2)_* TC(BP\<2\>)$ is free over~$P(v_3)$, i.e., that $TC(BP\<2\>)$ is of ``pure fp-type~$3$'' in the sense of~\cite{Rog00}, nor the quantitative information about its precise rank and generating basis.

-In groundbreaking work, Hahn and Wilson~\cite{HW}*{Thm.~B} confirm the weaker, qualitative, form of the chromatic redshift conjecture for all~$BP\<n\>$, at all primes~$p$.
-However, they do not show that $V_* TC(BP\<n\>)$ is $w$-power torsion free, where $V$ is some type~$n+1$ finite complex with $v_{n+1}$ self map~$w \: \Sigma^d V \to V$, nor do they determine the $P(w)$-module structure of $V_* TC(BP\<n\>)$ or the $P(w^{\pm1})$-module structure of $w^{-1} V_* TC(BP\<n\>)$.
-As outlined in Remark~\ref{rmk:descent}, we take the view that the precise $P(w)$-module structure of $V_* TC(BP\<n\>)$ will be an essential ingredient of an understanding of it and $V_* K(BP\<n\>_p)$ as being obtained by a form of descent encoded by an arithmetic cohomology for ring spectra.
+In groundbreaking work, Hahn and Wilson~\cite{HW22}*{Thm.~B} confirmed the qualitative form of the chromatic redshift conjecture for all~$BP\<n\>$, at all primes~$p$.
+However, as outlined in Remark~\ref{rem:descent}, we take the view that the precise $P(w)$-module structure of $V_* TC(BP\<n\>)$, where $V$ is some type~$n+1$ finite complex with $v_{n+1}$ self map~$w \: \Sigma^d V \to V$, will be an essential ingredient of an understanding of it and $V_* K(BP\<n\>_p)$ as being obtained by descent from a form of motivic cohomology for ring spectra. \end{remark}

-To illustrate the difference in the strength of these results, consider the case $n=0$ and $BP\<0\>_p = H\bZ_p$.
-To show that $v_1^{-1} V(0)_* K(\bZ_p)$ is nontrivial, it suffices to observe that the composite map induces the nonzero homomorphism

-The method of Hahn--Wilson also suffices to prove that $V(1)_* K(\bZ_p)$ is bounded above.
-Actually calculating $V(0)_* K(\bZ_p)$ requires other effort. \end{remark}

 \begin{remark} The authors of~\cite{AR02} had outlined a calculation of $V(n)_* TC(BP\<n\>)$ as a $P(v_{n+1})$-module, under the strong hypotheses that $V(n)$ exists as a ring spectrum (with a homotopy element~$v_{n+1}$) and that $BP\<n\>$ admits an $E_\infty$ ring spectrum structure.
 As in the case $n=1$, the sketched argument used a homotopy Cartan formula for $E_\infty$ power operations, and was carried out in the range of degrees where the comparison homomorphism $\hat\Gamma_{1*} \: V(n)_* THH(BP\<n\>) \to V(n)_* THH(BP\<n\>)^{tC_p}$ is an isomorphism.
 When $n=2$ and $p\ge7$, this homomorphism is $(2p^2+2p-3)$-coconnected, as we show in Theorem~\ref{thm:CpTate}, so that the calculation would determine $V(2)_* TC(BP\<2\>)$ for $* > 2p^2+2p-3$.